 SPC Token Definition

-An SP uses an SPC Token during the certificate ordering process to demonstrate to the issuing STI-CA that the SP has control over the scope of the requested certificate.
-The scope of an STI Certificate is determined by the SPC and TN identity information contained in the TN Authorization List certificate extension defined in RFC 8226 [Ref 20].
+An SP uses an SPC Token during the STI Certificate ordering process to demonstrate to the issuing STI-CA that the SP has control over the scope of the requested certificate.
+The scope of an STI Certificate is determined by the SPC and TN identity information contained in the TN Authorization List extension defined in RFC 8226 [Ref 20].
 SHAKEN shall restrict the scope of STI Certificates to a single Service Provider Code assigned to the SP holding the certificate.
 Therefore, the scope of an SPC Token shall identify the single SPC value of the certificate it authorizes.

 An SPC Token shall comply with the TNAuthList Authority Token structure defined in draft-ietf-acme-authority-token-tnauthlist [Ref 5] per the following example: